In the ABC series “life as we know it,” Kelly Osbourne’s character Debbie’s most prominent attribute is that she is, well, kinda fat.

 It is a cliche to call any subject television’s last taboo (we’re still waiting for the first cannibalism show on Food Network), but obesity is high on the list of topics TV doesn’t handle often and rarely handles well.

 The Centers for Disease Control and Prevention defines overweight and obesity based on a body mass index calculated based on height and weight.
 If you're five feet tall, you're considered overweight if you're 128 pounds or over, obese at 154.
 If you're six feet tall, you're overweight at 184 pounds, obese at 221.
-(You can calculate your own on their site.)
+(You can .)

 Based on the B.M.I. for people weighed in 1999-2000, almost 65 percent of women in Kirstie's age group (45-54) were overweight, and 38 percent obese, while for men of that age, 71 percent were overweight and 30 percent obese (just like the political surveys, there's about a 4 percent margin of error).